juji-io/docs/docs/reference.md

 ### Topic Composition

-`:include-before` and `:include-after` allow a topic to become part of another topic, effectively allow topics to become composible.
-So a topic may be thought of as a composition of three sets of rules: rules in `:include-before` topics, rules in the main body of the topic, and rules in `:inclue-after` topics.
+`:include-before` and `:include-after` enable a topic to become part of another topic, allowing topics to become composible.

+Together with `:default-rules`, a topic may be thought of as a composition of four sets of rules that are tried in order:

+* rules in `:include-before` topics
+* rules in the main body of the topic
+* rules in `:inclue-after` topics
+* rules in `:default-rules`, which only apply after none of the above fires and none of the ad-lib topics fires.

 Sometimes it is necessary to use the set of rules in the main body only.
-These rules can be referred to in a special named topic, with an earmuff enclosed topic name and a `-main` suffix.
-For example, for a topic named `handle-favorite-things`, the system automatically creates a corresponding `*handle-favorite-things-main*` topic to refer to the rules in the main body of the topic.
+These rules can be referred to with a special topic name, an earmuff enclosed topic name and a `-main` suffix.
+For example, for a topic named `my.ns/handle-favorite-things`, the system automatically creates a corresponding `my.ns/*handle-favorite-things-main*` topic to refer to the rules in the main body of the topic.

+### Topic Recursion

+Since the followup topics of a topic can contain any topic, including the parent topic itself, REP supports arbitrary recursion among topics.
+This mechanism can be used for repeating, looping and any other purposes that require to go back to a prior topic.

+In addition to using the topic name as the recursion target, REP provides a special followup topic, `(*recur*)`, which always recurs back to the current topic.
+This is specially useful when a topic is included in another topic, so that the followup topic of the included topic can go back to the including topic, which is usually the intended behavior.

 ### Anonymous Topic